DzoT00/String-Parser-in-txt-files/README.md

 # String-Parser-in-txt-files
-Simple program for strings in txt files.
+A simple program for formatting strings in txt files.